PipeOps-Marketplace/rabbitmq-ssl/README.md

 ---

 **Quickstart Go Consumer/Producer**: For a ready-to-use Go example that connects to RabbitMQ over SSL, see [`QUICKSTART-GO.md`](./QUICKSTART-GO.md) in this repository.
 This guide is based on [pipeops-dev/rabbitmq-test](https://github.com/pipeops-dev/rabbitmq-test) and demonstrates how to connect, publish, and consume messages securely using Go.

+---

+**Note**:

+- AMQP (queue) port 5671 is secured with SSL.
+- The management UI runs on port 15672 without SSL (HTTP only).
+- Only the AMQP port (5671) uses SSL.
+The management UI is available over HTTP (port 15672).